Day 1 UK - In flight

 Day 7 Isandlwana

 In 1879, over 15,000 British troops invaded the independent nation of Zululand in a series of battles known as the Anglo-Zulu War.
 The Zulu force far outnumbered the British but the persistent attacks took their toll.
 Today we learn about the battles of Isandlwana, where the Zulus took no prisoners, and Rorke’s Drift, the site of a hastily constructed fort where the British found revenge with rifles and bayonets - a site made notable in the 1964 film ‘Zulu’.
-Your local guide will retell these great emotional encounters as you visit each site.
+Your expert guide will retell these great emotional encounters as you visit each site.

 Day 8 Isandlwana - Amakhosi